Accurate computation of the energy variance and $\langle\langle \mathcal{L}^\dagger \mathcal{L} \rangle\rangle$ using iPEPS: Summary and conclusion

 We have tested the approach for the Heisenberg model and for an exactly solvable fermionic system.
 The energy extrapolated in the variance was found to be in agreement with the QMC and exact results, respectively, providing evidence for the usefulness of the variance extrapolation for iPEPS.
 A recent application of the approach to the Shastry-Sutherland model helped to obtain an accurate estimate of the first-order phase transition between the plaquette and quantum spin-liquid phases~\cite{corboz25}.

 Finally, we have explained how the LC-CTMRG approach can be used to compute $\langle \langle \cal{L^\dagger L} \rangle \rangle$ for open quantum systems to measure the closeness to the steady state.
 We have shown how this quantity can be used to detect a first-order phase transition, with the dissipative quantum Ising model as an example.
-We anticipate that this approach will serve as a practical tool in future studies of phase diagrams of open quantum systems, and to assess the quality of iPEPS representations of steady states.
+We anticipate that this approach will serve as a practical tool in future studies of phase diagrams of open quantum systems, to assess the quality of iPEPS representations of steady states, and to study the evolution toward them.

 \acknowledgments This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001604).